Colors Flower Facts Flower Information

 Growing Zone: 6-10

-Perfect if you like a modern, minimalist look, ‘Black Velvet’ petunias sport velvety petals in a trumpet shape that attracts hummingbirds and butterflies.
-The blooms are offset by light green foliage.
-Protect these delicate flowers from wind, heavy rain, and cold temperatures.
+If you like a modern, minimalist look, ‘Black Velvet’ petunias are perfect.
+Their velvety petals are arranged in a trumpet shape that attracts hummingbirds and butterflies, and the blooms are offset by light green foliage.
+To help these delicate flowers happy, plant them somewhere that’s protected from wind, heavy rain, and cold temperatures.

 Sunlight: Bright but indirect light